Last updated: 9th November 2017

 However, different bits can be used to make different types of cuts.

 Finally using a plunge base router, you can make a cut in the middle of the workpiece.
-You basically plunge the cutter bit to the desired area.
+You basically plunge the cutter bit into the desired area.
 You can easily adjust the depth of the bit.
 With the template guide, you can guide the bit according to the template, and this helps in making a specialized interior cut.

 Most routers now offer kits where you get both the fixed base and the plunge base.
 It includes a detachable motor which can be attached to the fixed base or the plunge base.
 We recommend getting a kit, as you save you the trouble of buying two separate routers and no compromise is made with regard to the power.